BuilderIO/partytown/docs/atomics.md

 title: Atomics
 ---

-Partytown will use [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) when they're enabled by the browser.
+Partytown will use [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) and [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) when they're available by the browser.
 Some of the advantages include:

 - 10x faster communication between threads compared to the service-worker requests
 - 5% smaller build file compared to the service-worker build